Clay-Ferguson/quantizr/distro/README.md

 # Quanta Distro

-NOTE: The tar file in this folder was created by running build-distro.sh.
+NOTE: The tar file in this folder was created by running `build-distro.sh`.
+Note: Before you run this build script you should edit `setenv-distro-runner.sh` and `setenv-distro.sh` script files to bump up the QUANTA_VER to some future version number.

 Extracting this tar file is the minimal (simplest) way to run an instance of Quanta.
-The setenv-distro.sh file is where most of the configuration parameters are.
-One such parameter is the DEPLOY_TARGET env variable, which controls where the content of this tar file will go before beign zipped.
+The `setenv-distro.sh` file is where most of the configuration parameters are.
+One such parameter is the `DEPLOY_TARGET` env variable, which controls where the content of this tar file will go before being zipped.
 This folder will be a place where you can also run Quanta from, since it's already there and unzipped.

 ### How to run a Quanta instance